-During this final meeting of the PSF Specific Support to Tunisia, the expert panel will discuss the findings of the second round of interviews in the country, draw its final conclusions and sharpen its recommendations for the Tunisian authorities to promote research-industry cooperation in the country and strengthen the definition and implementation of the national research priorities.
+During this final meeting of the PSF Specific Support to Tunisia, the expert panel discussed the findings of the second round of interviews in the country, drew its final conclusions and sharpened its recommendations for the Tunisian authorities to promote research-industry cooperation in the country and strengthen the definition and implementation of the national research priorities.

 The final event of this PSF Specific Support action, the first for an EU-associated country outside Europe, allowed the panel of policy experts and peers to present its findings and recommendations.
 A range of stakeholders in the Tunisian R&I system attended, and discussed the panel’s ideas on how to promote private sector participation & cooperation in R&D and how to set research priorities.